 Indian citizens, Foreign nationals, OCIs, NRIs, and PIOs are eligible for NEET.

-14. How many hours do Neet toppers study?
+15. How many hours do NEET toppers study?

-Ans: There is no ideal number of hours that NEET toppers must study for.
+There is no ideal number of hours that NEET toppers must study for.
 You can dedicate as much time as required to complete the syllabus and revise the topics thoroughly.
-Usually, toppers study in their convenient time of the day to make sure, that their studies are effective.
-It is more important to solve the previous year NEET question papers and to take mock tests to tune your performance based on the time management required for NEET.
+Usually, toppers study at their convenient time of the day to make sure, that their studies are effective.
+It is more important to solve the previous year's NEET question papers and to take mock tests to tune your performance based on the time management required for NEET.

-Ans: As of now, there are no updates on NEET UG getting postponed.
-It is scheduled to be conducted on Aug 1, 2021.
+As of now, there are no updates on NEET UG getting postponed.
+It is scheduled to be conducted in the month of May.